-Rhode Island Proposal for ACA Section 1332 State Relief and Empowerment Waiver
+Rhode Island Proposal for ACA Section 1332 State Innovation Waiver

-Rhode Island’s Section 1332 Waiver Application Draft can be found here:
+Rhode Island’s submitted Section 1332 Waiver Application can be found here:

-The State of Rhode Island will be accepting public comments on Rhode Island’s 1332 Waiver Draft Application beginning April 26, 2019, through May 25, 2019.
+The State of Rhode Island accepted public comments on Rhode Island’s 1332 Waiver Draft Application beginning April 26, 2019, through May 25, 2019.

-In compliance with Federal regulations, the State of Rhode Island will hold two public hearing on Rhode Island’s proposed 1332 Waiver Application.
+In compliance with Federal regulations, the State of Rhode Island held two public hearings on Rhode Island’s proposed 1332 Waiver Application.

 Department of Administration